availproject/avail-light-bootstrap/README.md

 ## Introduction

 `avail-light-bootstrap` is called a Bootstrap node.
-Bootstrappers act as the initial point of contact for other Avail clients to find other peers in the network.
+Bootstraps act as the initial point of contact for other Avail clients to find other peers in the network.

 These network entry points alow other newly joined nodes to discover new peers and to connect to them.